 Source code for uniqc.compile.decompose

-``gate ... { ... }`` definitions from
+IBM) accept the output without custom ``gate ... { ... }`` blocks.

 ============== ==================================================